Ultimate List of 7 Cheapest Places to Live in Southern California

 Moreno Valley is a city located in Riverside County, California, and is situated approximately 60 miles east of Los Angeles.
 One of the most notable aspects of Moreno Valley is its low medical costs, which are some of the lowest in California.
 This is due in part to the city's many healthcare providers and hospitals, which offer competitive pricing for medical services.

-The city is surrounded by mountains, which provide a beautiful backdrop for hiking, mountain biking, and other outdoor activities.
+The city is surrounded by mountains, which provide a beautiful backdrop and location for hiking enthusiasts, mountain biking trails, and other outdoor activities.
 There are also many parks and recreation areas in the city, which offer opportunities for picnicking, fishing, and other outdoor activities.

 Despite its affordable cost of living, the median household income in Moreno Valley is $70,385, which is relatively high compared to other affordable cities in Southern California.
 This means that residents can enjoy a high quality of life without having to pay a high cost of living.